the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-solo.md

 ## Now over to you!

-Now you've binderized (bound?) this demo repo, it's time to binderize the example script and data you brought along!
+Now you've binderized (bound?) this demo repo, you can create your own Binder-ready repo with your own code and data!

-**Some useful links:**
+**Here are some useful links to get you started:**

 * Choosing languages: